-Local Politicians Don't Want Commuters Using Motorcycles or Scooters
+Local Politicians Don't Want Hear about Motorcycles or Scooters!

-Vancouver citizens are being stymied when they try to use more energy-efficient transport like small motorbikes and scooters.
-There is very little, if any, safe parking in Vancouver for small motor vehicles in this class.
+Vancouver citizens are being stymied when they try to use more energy-efficient transport like small limited-speed mopeds.
+It's not easy to get a motorcycle licence.
+Traffic is fast and aggressive, and there is very little, if any, safe parking in Vancouver for small motor vehicles in this class.

 Municipal politicians are unaware of the "green" advantage with motorized two wheelers, so it's most important that City Council hears from you.
-Otherwise they think that your motorcycles are no big deal, i.e. unimportant.
+Otherwise they think that your motorcycle is no big deal, i.e. unimportant.

 This is why they need to hear from you:

 Generally speaking, community leaders are sympathetic to "greener" forms of commuter transport.
-However many are limited by the belief that "green" only means riding a bicycle, taking transit, or walking; and that "greener" commuting means e-bicycles and electric cars.
-You'd think they'd make room for green motorcycles; however the result of this disconnect is that parking while expensive for large SUVs, is even more expensive, scarce, and even dangerous for motorcycles.
-As a result, after crunching the numbers, commuters conclude that it makes sense to buy bigger, faster, more powerful SUVs - not green 2-wheelers.
+However many are limited by the belief that "green" only means driving a Tesla, riding a bicycle, taking transit, or walking; and that "greener" commuting means electric commuting.
+You'd think they'd make room for green motorcycles; however the result of this disconnect is that parking while plentiful for large SUVs, is scarce for motorcycles.
+As a result, after crunching the numbers, commuters conclude that it makes sense to buy an SUV - not a 2-wheelers.

 In many cities across Canada, local transit officials try to discourage the use of motorcycles since they feel that each motorcycle rider is one less fee-paying transit rider.
 Transit is expensive and every possible paying passenger must be scraped up and jammed into the buses.
 Local councils are encouraged by transit planners to eliminate free parking for motorcycles in order to force 2-wheelers onto transit.